aroeh/blazor-tests/README.md

 blazor-app should be the startup project and can be run through the IDE or via command line using the command `dotnet run`

 ## Unit Tests
 Unit tests are utilizing the XUnit project template and runner adapters.
+The unit test project was created using the bUnit project template

 There are a few options to run the tests:
 1. Using the Visual Studio Text Explorer